aleksandrov-denis/AutoSDPatchTesting/README.md

 3. The CONTROLLER needs to have SSH working properly.
 4. Make sure that you have grubby installed on your SUT.
 5. SUT needs to have kernel boot entries in /boot
+6. SUT needs to have SSH working properly.

 ## To Run
 ./main.sh <cmd>